hadifar/customerservicetasks/data_preparation/README.md

 ## Utterance format

-We perform another round of preprocessing and cleaning to obtain suitable format for our model:
+We perform another round of preprocessing and cleaning to obtain suitable utterances.
+We convert each conversation to 1 or more utterances which may start by user or operator.
+As a results, you can see overlap between utterances.
+E.g., you can focus on operator utterances by passing `utterance_type='operator''`

 ``python data_preparation/convert_to_utterance_format.py --user_id data_preparation/companies_twitter_ids_test.txt --dir_path data_preparation/corpora``